jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 		- add 39 uL of F/2, if it doesnt crash after four days, add another 26 uL of F/2
 	- adding more F/2 to each of the carboys:
 		- yes add 96 uL to the isochrysis carboy, which currently has about 7.5 L of algae
-		- yes zzadd 65 uL to the chaetoceros carboy, which currently has about 5 L of algae
+		- yes add 65 uL to the chaetoceros carboy, which currently has about 5 L of algae
 		- add 65 uL to the tetraselmis carboy, which currently has about 5 L of algae
 	- adding more F/2 to the stock cultures
 		- add 39 uL to the tetraselmis 1 stock, which currently has about 100 mL of algae